Eyedea Memorial Announced, Slug, Murs Speak on Deceased MC’s Legacy

 Fans of the 28-year-old MC can pay their respects at a public wake scheduled for 7:30 to 10 p.m on Thursday, October 28 at the Minnesota Grand Ballroom’s Crowne Plaza St. Paul Riverfront.

-Eyedea’s mother, Kathy Averill, is also currently accepting donations, which can be directed here.
+Eyedea’s mother, Kathy Averill, is also currently accepting donations.

 As previously reported, the renowned battle rapper and recording artist for popular independent hip-hop label Rhymesayers, mysteriously died last weekend.
 Averill told Minnesota's Star Tribune that she believes he passed in his sleep.
 She is awaiting the results from an autopsy.

 Several of Larsen’s friends issued statements about his legacy today.
 “Mike was the closest friend I ever had,” said longtime partner-in-rhyme, DJ Abilities.
 “He was as caring as he was brilliant and was a true prodigy.
 I am honored to have been in his life and to have created with him and help spread his messages.
 He was a great human being and he will be missed.”